 - Learn when, where, and how to request support

-- Begin a personal file that includes documentation of disability (diagnostics), IEP/504, FIE/REED, treatment plans from other providers, etc.
+- Begin a personal file that includes diagnostic documentation of disability, school reports like FIEs or REEDs, plans like 504s or IEPs, and treatment plans from other providers

 While legislation for K-12 (IDEA) persons with disabilities is focused on student success, the ADA, as it applies to the college environment, is focused on making sure that students with disabilities have access to the various programs, services and activities of the college.

 That is not to say colleges are not interested in student success, and most provide an array of academic support services to help all students perform at their highest level.
 It does mean that federal laws that may have required certain accommodations in K-12 are different than those for colleges and universities.

 The ADA ensures equal access and opportunity and also protects persons with disabilities from discrimination.
 While the ADA does require colleges to make reasonable accommodations to allow a student to fully demonstrate his or her level of learning and to fully participate in the college experience both in and outside of the classroom, the ADA does not require colleges to provide special educational services, therapies, or curriculum modifications that fundamentally alter the nature of the academic course or the major program of study.